CaptainProton42/DynamicWaterDemo/docs/README.md

             force = 0.0
 ```

-It detects how far it is currently submerged by retreiving the current height of the water surface via the function `get_height` on the `Water` node which is defined as follows:
+The `BuoyancyProve` detects how far it is currently submerged by retreiving the current height of the water surface via the function `get_height` on the `Water` node which is defined as follows:

 ```
 func _physics_process(delta):